Master of Fine Arts, University of Washington Graduate School of Art 1965

 Arizona State University 1956-58

-Born in Seattle, Washington in 1938
+Born in Seattle, Washington

 I find the convoluted complexities of life in the twenty-first century very interesting and think they are well worth paying attention to in painting.
 With all its seductions, vulnerabilities, and sometimes treacherous outcomes, this is Life’s journey, and it is intriguing.
 In these newest paintings, I am using a close relationship of figure to ground because I find that this lets me convey hints of the structured energy that is so necessary for coping with life.
 That energy is depicted through the juxtapositioning of elements, structured clusters, myriad tiny details, and an array of intense colors and complex visual information across the expanse of the canvas groups and clusters that are themselves all intertwined and complicated.

 I read the canvas left to right: from the beginning to the middle and then to the final inevitable conclusion.
 I use the purest abstract form because, as with music, it allows the work to reach the largest number of people in the most personal ways.